OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 .. _ec2_specific_template_attributes:

-EC2 Specific Template Attributes
+EC2-Specific Template Attributes
 ================================================================================

-In order to deploy an instance in EC2 through OpenNebula you must include an EC2 section in the virtual machine template.
-This is an example of a virtual machine template that can be deployed in our local resources or in EC2.
+In order to deploy an instance in EC2 through OpenNebula, you must include an EC2 PUBLIC_CLOUD section in the virtual machine template.
+This is an example of a virtual machine template that can be deployed in local resources or in EC2.

 .. code::